Azure/azure-documentdb-java/README.md

 ##Need Help?

-Be sure to check out the Microsoft Azure [Developer Forums on MSDN](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=AzureDocumentDB) or the [Developer Forums on Stack Overflow](http://stackoverflow.com/questions/tagged/azure-documentdb) if you have trouble with the provided code.
+Be sure to check out the [Developer Forums on Stack Overflow](http://stackoverflow.com/questions/tagged/azure-documentdb) if you have trouble with the provided code.

 ##Contribute Code or Provide Feedback